zbw/stwfsapy/Readme.md

     langs={'en'},
     simple_english_plural_rules=True)
 ```
-The next step assumes you have loaded your texts into a list `X` and your labels in a list of lists `y`,
+The next step assumes you have loaded your texts into a list `X` and your labels into a list of lists `y`,
 such that for all indices `0 <= i < len(X)`.
 The list at `y[i]` contains the URIs to the correct concepts for `X[i]`.
 The concepts should be given by their URI.
 Then you can train the classifier: